 At Dankande Traveller’s Mosque, we branched for Zuhr and Asr.
 From a distance it looked like a mango orchard.
-But it was dense with eucalyptus, mango, neem, guava and umbrella trees whose lower branches brushed the scalp of your car as you entered through the entry that looks more like an exit.
+But it was dense with eucalyptus, mango, neem, guava orange and Indian almond trees whose lower branches brushed the scalp of your car as you entered through an entry that looks more like an exit.
 Some bougainvillea branches had climbed up to the top of a mango tree decorating it with purple, red and pink blossom.
 Like a dark green gele with sequins of many colours.
 Many of the eucalyptus trees had finely woven spherical bird nests hanging from their slender boughs.
 Birds flew about, chirped, and twittered.
 On a raised cylindrical platform, sizzling skewered kidneys, liver, beef and chicken surrounded logs of wood that gently crackled and glowed orange.
 A faint smell of roast meat was in the air.
 Only the out were geese, guinea fowls and other captured game in cages.
-Next to a fuel station and containing shops, fruit stalls, restaurants, bathrooms, toilets, and water flowing in many taps – an oasis in the Savannah.
+Next to a fuel station and filled with shops, fruit stalls, restaurants, bathrooms, toilets, and water flowing in many taps, this was a veritable oasis in the Savannah.

 At the Danmagaji-Wusasa flyover, the hajiya decided to see another person in Tudun Wada.
 No, I can’t wait to get home, I’m in Zaria already.
 I paid the driver, dropped off and took a kekenapep all the way.
 At Hayin Malam junction, the family was waiting for me.
 I paid the guy his fare.
 By the time I got home, the western sky had started getting suffused with the thin orange glare of the setting sun.
 It was 5:30.